Dine & Learn

 Find Dine and Learn classes.

 The Dine & Learn program aims to promote healthy lifestyle habits by exposing county residents to physical activity, health, and nutrition education.
-The goal of the program is to reduce the incidence and prevalence of cardiovascular disease and CVD-related conditions, such as obesity, among Prince George’s County residents.
+The goal of the program is to reduce the incidence and prevalence of cardiovascular disease and CVD-related conditions (i.e. obesity) affecting Prince George’s County residents.
 According to Prince George’s County Health Department, “The prevalence of obesity has been increasing among adults and children in Maryland.
-Poor eating and physical inactivity contribute to overweight and obesity as well as many chronic diseases, including heart disease, some cancers, diabetes, and arthritis.
+Poor eating habits and physical inactivity contribute to overweight and obesity as well as many chronic diseases, including heart disease, some cancers, diabetes, and arthritis.
 Healthy eating includes the consumption of appropriate portion sizes, fruits and vegetables, good fats, and reducing the intake of salty foods, sugary drinks, and unhealthy fats.”
 Thus, Dine & Learn participants have the opportunity to reduce incidence of these chronic ailments as they:

 - Learn from step-by-step live healthy cooking demonstrations with a Registered Dietician